TommyBspeed/readme-generator/newREADME.md

 ## Installation

-Run node index.js in your terminal.
+run node.js in your console

 ## Usage

-Make sure you have node.js installed and are requiring the inquirer.
+make sure to have node installed and that you have required inquirer

 ## Contributions

-None.
+none

 ## Tests

-N/A
+n/a

 ## Questions